Inferno-P/DesignPatterns/README.md

 Since a nation can have ONLY ONE president, anytime someone calls/invokes/addresses the 'President' only ONE AND THE SAME guy should show up that is appointed as the president.

+In simple words, Singleton limits the creation of a class to only one object.
+Why?
+Maybe you might need only one instance of a class to co-ordinate actions across the system.